CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

 Parameters:

 * `subsection`: The `ResultSection` object to add as a subsection
-* `on_top`: (Optional) Boolean value to tell if the section should be on top of the others or not
+* `on_top`: (Optional) Boolean value that indicates if the section should be on top of the other sections or not

 ???
 Example
-    Excerpt from Assemblyline Result sample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)
+    Excerpt from the Assemblyline ResultSample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)

     ```python
     ...